abdallam1007/Python-Football-Heads-Game-Project/README.md

   -	“right arrow” >> move forward
   -	“left arrow” >> move backward
   -	“up arrow” >> jump
-  -	“down arrow” >> move the leg to shoot the ball

   If there is more than one player:
   -	Letter “D” >> move forward
   -	Letter “A” >> move backward
   -	Letter “W” >> jump
-  -	Letter “S” >> move the leg to shoot the ball

 Features and user interface: when the user open the game the first window will have two choices one of them is a one player against one player mode, the second choice is one player against computer.It will also have an option to show the instructions of the game.